mingfang/terraform-provider-k8s/docs/resources/networking_k8s_io_v1beta1_ingress_class.md

 ###### Required •  TypeString

-Kind is the type of resource being referenced
+Kind is the type of resource being referenced.
 #### name

 ###### Required •  TypeString

-Name is the name of resource being referenced
+Name is the name of resource being referenced.
+#### namespace

+######  TypeString

+Namespace is the namespace of the resource being referenced.
+This field is required when scope is set to "Namespace" and must be unset when scope is set to "Cluster".
+#### scope

+######  TypeString

+Scope represents if this refers to a cluster or namespace scoped resource.
+This may be set to "Cluster" (default) or "Namespace".
+Field can be enabled with IngressClassNamespacedParams feature gate.